wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/2-multi-lingual.md

 > [!div class="mx-imgBorder"]
 > [![Select portal language](../media/home-page-select-language.png)](../media/home-page-select-language.png#lightbox)

-To implement an additional language, it must first be enabled in your Common Data Service instance.
-Navigate to [Power platform admin center](https://aka.ms/ppac/?azure-portal=true), select the environment, select **Settings** , then **Languages**.
-Select and enable required languages.

-> [!NOTE]
->If a portal will be in multiple languages, it is best to create the portal after all the languages you want have been activated in the organization.
-If you activate new languages after the portal has been provisioned, you can [import the metadata translations](https://docs.microsoft.com/dynamics365/portals/manage-portal#import-metadata-translation/?azure-portal=true) to get the metadata translated for the newly activated languages.

 ## Configure additional languages

-**Website** record has a **Supported Languages** section where you have the option to **Add New Website Language**.
+Additional languages can be configured using Portal Management app. **Website** record has a **Supported Languages** section where you have the option to **Add New Website Language**.
 When you add a new website language to a website, you need to select Portal Language and Publishing State.

 > [!div class="mx-imgBorder"]
 > [![New website language](../media/new-website-language.png)](../media/new-website-language.png#lightbox)

+> [!IMPORTANT]
+> Website language will only allow you to select languages already enabled in your Power Platform environment.
+If language is not visible in the view, system administrator would need to enable the language in the environment.

 ## Create language-aware content